SEASONS OF THE LIGHT

 by Glenys Livingstone Ph.D.

-As Summer draws to a close in the Southern Hemisphere, we are leaving behind the light part of the year’s cycle around the Sun, the Summer Solstice in late December being the point of that interchange.
-The lightest quarter of the year anywhere on our planet is in the period from Spring Equinox through Beltaine/High Spring to Summer Solstice, which in Australia is from September 20-23 to December 20-23.
+As Summer draws to a close, we leave behind the light part of the year’s cycle around the Sun, the Summer Solstice being the point of that interchange (in late June in the Northern Hemisphere and in late December in the Southern Hemisphere).
+The lightest quarter of the year anywhere on our planet is in the period from Spring Equinox through Beltaine/High Spring to Summer Solstice, which in Australia is from September 20-23 to December 20-23, and in the Northern Hemisphere March 20-23 to June 20-23.
 The “Seasons of the Light” as I name them, commence with Beltaine in that period: it is the entry into Summer.
 The Seasons of the Light are actually a movement towards dark and dissolution of Being … after the peaking of light comes the darkness: whereas the “Seasons of the Dark”, commencing in the darkest quarter of the year (Autumn Equinox through Samhain/Deep Autumn to Winter Solstice) are a movement towards light and coming into Being.
 That is how Creativity of the Cosmos proceeds.

 The mid-point of this whole quarter of light that has now just passed is Beltaine/High Spring: it is a popular and traditional celebration of Desire and the dance of Life.
 It is the time when the “Maypole” is danced: which may be renamed as a “Novapole” (for November) in the Southern Hemisphere.
 At a subtle level, this Desire that is enjoyed in this season, is a desire for mergence, union – for fulfilment of Being.
 It may be understood as the coming together of the powers of day and night, as Summer truly begins: the Irish name of the Season is literally a blending of “belt” which means white – referring to the Moon as an eye of the night, and “Aine”, a Celtic Sun Goddess – referring to Her “Eye of Fire” the Sun.
 The traditional red and white ribbons of this season may be understood to represent this marrying of Sun and Moon, as well as the more exoteric and anthropocentric understanding of the blending of the fertility fluids of the female and male.
 The Holy Desire celebrated in the Season of Beltaine may be felt and understood as a Cosmic Lust, which predated the advent of gender/sex in the evolutionary story of the Universe: it is an Allurement deep down in things – elemental.